eclipse-zenoh/zenoh-ts/README.md

    brew install zenoh-plugin-remote-api
    ```

-   Run the installed zenoh router with example config
+   Run the installed zenoh router with the example config

    ```sh
    zenohd --config EXAMPLE_CONFIG.json5
    ```

-   Expected output should be something similar to:
+   The expected output should be something similar to:

     ```txt
    zenohd: zenohd v1.0.3 built with rustc 1.75.0 (82e1608df 2023-12-21)